runestubbe/Crinkler/README.md

 Crinkler is a compressing linker for Windows, specifically targeted towards executables with a size of just a few kilobytes.
 Its main purpose is as a tool for producing small [demoscene](https://en.wikipedia.org/wiki/Demoscene) productions.

+Download the latest version from the [Releases page](https://github.com/runestubbe/Crinkler/releases).

-Usage information and version history can be found in [the manual](doc/manual.txt).
+Usage information and version history can be found in the [manual](doc/manual.txt).

 For general discussion, questions and comments, use the [Pouët.net forum](http://www.pouet.net/prod.php?which=18158).